 How to Identify Creeping Snowberry (Gaultheria hispidula)

-Creeping snowberry (Gaultheria hispidula) is a low-lying vine-like plant with small oval-shaped leaves.
-If you look closely, you can see very tiny hairs growing on the stems and leaves.
+Creeping snowberry (Gaultheria hispidula) is a low-lying vine-like plant with small egg-shaped (ovate) leaves, with ciliate (hairy) margins that grow in an alternate arrangement on the stem.
+If you look closely, the stems also have tiny hairs growing on them.

 It’s usually a bright green color but leaves can turn into a reddish-brown color under certain conditions.